gee-community/geeMigrator/README.md

       * E.g. if you would like to migrate all assets under a personal user account: `sourceRoot = 'users/fromUsername' and destinationRoot = 'users/toUsername'`
       * E.g. if you would like to migrate some assets under a personal user account: `sourceRoot = 'users/fromUsername/someFolder' and destinationRoot = 'users/toUsername/someFolder'`
       * E.g. if you would like to migrate some assets under a legacy project to a GCP project: `sourceRoot = 'projects/someProject/someFolder' and destinationRoot = 'projects/someGCPProject/someFolder'`
-    * The ACL permissions.
+    * Updating the ACL permissions (who can read or write to a given asset folder or imageCollection).
 Source assets and destination assets can have their permissions updated.
 This is essential if the destination assets fall under a different account than the source assets.
 If this is the case, you must add the user, group, service account, or project as a writer to the source assets by listing it under the `sourceWriters` list.

       * E.g. `sourceWriters = ['user:destinationEmail@domain.com']`
   * The basic workflow within the script is: